-We first sought to evaluate the efficacy of our framework on modeling a partially observed neural system with different levels of process noise.
+We first sought to evaluate the efficacy of our framework for modeling a partially observed neural system with different levels of process noise.
 To this end, we generated spiking data from the following system:

-where $x(t) \in \mathbb{R}^3$ describes the population average firing rate of three neural populations driven by a sinusoidal input $u(t)$ with randomly sampled frequency and phase. ${A} \in \mathbb{R}^{3 \times 3}$ and ${B} \in \mathbb{R}^{3 \times 1}$ describe the recurrent connectivity and input interaction matrices, respectively.
-The time scale of the network dynamics is given by $\mathbf{\delta} \in \mathbb{R}^3$ and $\sigma \in \mathbb{R}$ describes the magnitude of process noise in the system.
+where $x(t) \in \mathbb{R}^3$ describes the population average firing rate of three neural populations driven by a sinusoidal input $u(t)$ with randomly sampled frequency and phase.
+The system matrix ${A} \in \mathbb{R}^{3 \times 3}$ and input matrix ${B} \in \mathbb{R}^{3 \times 1}$ describe the recurrent connectivity and input dependence, respectively.
+The time scale of the network dynamics is given by ${\delta} \in \mathbb{R}^3$ and $\sigma \in \mathbb{R}$ describes the magnitude of process noise in the system.
 The system output is given by $y(t) \in \mathbb{N}_0^{50}$ representing the observed spike counts of 50 neurons generated by sampling from an inhomogeneous Poisson process with rates computed by affine transformation of the population average activity via the output matrix $R \in \mathbb{R}^{50 \times 3}$.

-We fit our latent SDE model on the spiking data by maximizing the Poisson-log likelihood of the observations given predicted rate and evaluated performance using bits per spike (bps), a metric that quantifies how well the predicted firing rates explain the observed spike patterns~\citep{pei2021neural}.
+We fit our latent SDE model on the spiking data by maximizing the Poisson-log likelihood of the observations given predicted rate and evaluated performance using bits per spike (bps), a metric that quantifies how well the predicted firing rates explain the observed spike patterns~\cite{pei2021neural}.
 For our experiments, we varied the noise level $\sigma \in \{0.0, 0.5, 1.0, 2.0\}$ to test the robustness of the model.
 We used a latent neural SDE with varying sizes of latent dimension and compared against two baselines: a latent ODE~\cite{rubanova2019latent} and LFADS~\cite{pandarinath2018inferring} as these have gained popularity in the field.